Does Sexual Harassment Raise the Risk of Suicide?

 Posted Nov 01, 2020

-Sexual harassment from others was found to be more strongly associated with suicide than sexual harassment from superiors or fellow workers.
-Still, the authors of the study say that workplace interventions focusing on the social work environment and behaviors could contribute to a decreased burden of suicide.
+Altogether 816 people attempted suicide and 125 people completed suicide during the follow-up period.
+Workplace sexual harassment was found to be associated with a 2.82 times greater risk of suicide and 1.59 times greater risk of attempted suicide.
+There were no significant differences in rates between the sexes.
+The research team reported that sexual harassment from others was more strongly linked with suicide than sexual harassment from superiors or fellow workers.
+Still, the authors of the study say that workplace interventions focusing on the social work environment and behaviors could contribute to a decreased rate of suicide.

-This study underscores the need to consider workplace sexual harassment as both an occupational hazard and a significant public health problem, according to American researchers.
+No one would disagree that the workplace must be a safe place for everyone.
+American researchers believe this study underscores the need to consider workplace sexual harassment as both an occupational hazard and a significant public health problem.
 They contend that new ways to prevent and address workplace sexual harassment are urgently needed.
-They also insist that victims of sexual harassment should receive mental health screening and treatment to mitigate risks for subsequent mental health concerns and suicidality.
+They also insist that victims of sexual harassment should receive mental health screening and treatment to mitigate risks for subsequent mental health concerns and suicide leanings.

 Reach Out For Help